ASchwantes/geedataextract/README.md

 > 'bulkDensity' = Bulk density (fine earth) in kg / cubic-meter
 > 'soilDepth' = Absolute depth to bedrock (in cm)

 Suborder classes for the USDA and WRB classifications are also available.
-Specifyng these metrics will calculate suborder class at a point or the mode within a polygon or buffer around a point.
+Specifying these metrics will calculate suborder class at a point or the mode within a polygon or buffer around a point.
 The legends for the USDA 2014 suborder classes can be found here: ftp://ftp.soilgrids.org/legends/TAXOUSDA.txt and the WRB 2006 subgroup classes can be found here: ftp://ftp.soilgrids.org/legends/TAXNWRB.txt.

 > 'subordersUS' = Predicted USDA 2014 suborder classes (as integers)
 > 'subordersWorld' = Predicted WRB 2006 subgroup classes (as integers)